Where is the light bill? It is a Piecewise Function!

 Checklist for Piecewise Function Project: Power Bill

-(1.)
-Project is a piecewise function that has at least 2 pieces, and has at least a function in each piece that includes the independent variable.
+(b.)
+Has at least a function in each piece that includes the independent variable.

 (2.)
 Title of project.